 A 3.0 GPA minimum is considered competitive for consideration.

 Students are asked to not purchase any tickets until they receive an acceptance letter from the host school overseas.
 This letter will have details on orientation dates and arrival airports.

 Students are responsible for arranging their own flights and transportation to the host school.

-Every program participant MUST have a passport, valid 6 months from the date of travel.
+Every program participant MUST have a passport, valid six months from the date of travel.
 Students are responsible for their own immigration documents.

 Questions regarding study abroad, program enrollment, registration and payment of fees:

 Education Abroad Office, International Affairs (loc.
 CGS 101)